 New Political Reality

 The Labour Party, led by Joseph Muscat, returned to power in 2013 after 15 years of Nationalist leadership.
 Labour gained 30,000 more votes over the Nationalist Party, and has confirmed its dominance in the 2017 election.
 Simon Busuttil, then leader of the Nationalist Party, resigned after the defeat in June 2017.
 Last year also saw the creation of a new party, the Democratic Party (PD, Maltese Partit Demokratiku), a centre-left political party led by Marlene Farrugia.
 She is a former member of the Nationalist Party, with whom she was elected in 2008 and 2013, before resigning in 2015 and forming the Democratic Party in 2016.
 She won a seat in parliament in the 2017 election and for the first time since Malta gained independence, there is now an elected third-party representative in Malta’s parliament.
 Due to Malta’s electoral system, which makes it difficult for small parties to achieve the necessary quota to get elected on their own, the PD had formed a coalition with the PN and both parties campaigned together.
 Previous attempts of third parties to enter the political arena, mostly by the Democratic Alternative (an environmentalist party established in 1989), were unsuccessful.
 The Democratic Alternative managed to secure only 0.83% of the vote and failed to win a seat in parliament.
-Malta’s current president, Marie-Louise Coleiro Preca, is a former minister who took office on 4 April 2014.
-She is the second woman appointed for the Presidential post, preceded only by Agatha Barbara (1982–1987).
+Malta’s current president, George Vella, who took office on 4 April 2019, is Malta's tenth president and succeeds outgoing president Marie-Louise Coleiro Preca.

 Elections weren’t scheduled until 2018, but Muscat called the snap election in May as political pressure grew on his family and associates due to a number of alleged corruption cases revealed from the Panama Papers leak.
 While Muscat has received recognition as a successful social democrat and an advocate of public and private sector cooperation that has fuelled Malta’s recent economic boom, the PM’s critics argue that he has failed to deliver substantial improvement on transparency and accountability.
 Corruption allegations reached their climax when Muscat’s wife was accused of being the beneficial owner of a secret Panamanian shell company that received unexplained payments from Azerbaijan’s ruling family.
 Both Muscat and his wife deny the allegations and the magisterial enquiry is still underway.
 While rumours of an early election had been going around since spring 2017, Muscat’s decision to call the election in May 2017 meant that Malta experienced one of the shortest, however most fiercely fought, election campaigns in its entire history.